Jeffrey H. Frost

 Jeffrey Frost draws on more than 20 years of experience as in-house counsel to advise clients on healthcare regulatory matters, hospital operations, and medical staff issues.

 Jeff serves as a trusted advisor to healthcare clients on legal and regulatory matters including complex commercial transactions, mergers and acquisitions, contract negotiations, employment issues, physician litigation, and access to electronic health records.
 His experience includes advising medical staffs, medical groups, and hospitals on a full range of credentialing, privileging, peer review, and quality assurance topics, as well as assisting hospital administration with governmental investigations, fraud and abuse claims, agency complaints and medical staff hearings.
+In his previous role, Jeff played an active role in resolving over 100 employment and medical staff disputes through mediation and other alternative dispute resolutions.

 Prior to joining Jackson Walker, Jeff served as Deputy General Counsel at an integrated health network with 24 acute care hospitals and more than 200 clinics across Northern California.